luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Coordinator sees all foster chats in list
 -   Coordinator sees coordinator group chat in list
--   Last message and timestamp are correct for each conversation
 -   Can click to open any conversation
 -   Back button navigates to conversation list (for coordinators)
 -   Dashboard has navigation link to messages page